ggghbc/VKScripts/README.md

 ### 📌 Features

-- Collecting a list of open communities from the specified page
+- Collecting a list of open and closed communities from the specified page
 - Subscribing to communities
 - Captcha handling
 - Subscription caching (faster re-runs)
 - Logging to file
-- Retrieving a list of closed communities

 ### 🛠️ Installation